10 of our most important Ecuador traditions

 If you’re looking to experience some good old colorful madness, head to the Diablada de Píllaro.

-Carnaval is a completely non-religious event celebrated across Latin America, and a great excuse to party before Holy Week.
+Carnaval is a vibrant celebration in Latin America, serving as a great excuse to party before Holy Week.
 It takes place between February and March, though dates tend to vary.

 During Carnaval, you’ll get to experience parades and events, displaying colorful costumes and lively music.
 The town of Guaranda (4 hours from Quito) is particularly festive during this holiday and draws visitors nationwide for a long weekend of eating, drinking and dancing.

 During Carnaval, expect to be doused with water, foam and flour, and likely offered a lot of aguardiente (local alcohol made from sugarcane and flavored with aniseed).
-If you’re worried about your camara gar getting damaged, don’t bring it along!
+If you worry about damaging your camera gear, dont bring it!

 New Year bonfire and burning of the past year “el Año Viejo”